siqiang-ng/tp/docs/UserGuide.md

 ![LinkAddCommand Step 3](images/LinkAddCommandGuide3.png)

-#### Deleting the meeting link under the tag: `linkdelete`
+#### Deleting the link under the tag: `linkdelete`

-Want to get rid of the meeting link under a particular tag?
+Want to get rid of the link under a particular tag?
 Use the `linkdelete` command followed by the index `INDEX` of that tag from the tag list.

 **Format:** `linkdelete INDEX`